Green Bay police have new tool to enforce governor’s Safer at Home order

 Until now Warcyh says officers made criminal referrals to the Brown County DA’s office and resolving those cases takes time.
 But armed with the ordinance – Warych says his officers have options.

-“A municipal citation can go through municipal court rather quickly and be more streamlined, in the fact the officers can hold those people accountable if they choose too,” Warych said.
+“A municipal citation can go through municipal court rather quickly and be more streamlined, in the fact the officers can hold those people accountable if they choose to,” Warych said.

 “This is serious stuff.
 We need to obey this governor’s order,” Scannell said.